Khrystarlite/Poppy_Right_Arm_Creature/doc/software.md

 We can to start an HTTP server permitting the remote access of  Poppy_Right_Arm creature, in this [link](https://github.com/poppy-project/pypot/blob/master/samples/notebooks/Accessing%20pypot%20REST%20API%20through%20HTTP%20requests.ipynb) you can find one explanation.
 Extra [information](https://github.com/poppy-project/pypot/blob/master/REST-APIs.md)

+we implement a server, with the ideal setting to control the Poppy_Right_Arm, you can see the code in this [link] (https://github.com/joelortizsosa/Poppy_Right_Arm_Creature/blob/master/applications/HTTP_server/Poppy_Right_Arm_Server.py)
 * In construction .... *

 ## Matlab Control